If you think your permanent housing offer is unsuitable

 You can ask the council to do work to make the home suitable for your needs.
 For example, making disability adaptations or doing repairs.

 The offer does not have to meet your preferences.
-Preferences are things you want, for example a garden.
+Preferences are things you would like to have, such as a garden.

 Examples of unsuitable offers